Motorcyclist, 2 pedestrians killed in accident

-A man riding a large motorcyclist ran into two pedestrians in Fujisawa, Kanagawa Prefecture, on Thursday night.
+A man riding a large motorcycle ran into two pedestrians in Fujisawa, Kanagawa Prefecture, on Thursday night.
 The motorcyclist and the two pedestrians — a man and a woman — were all killed.

 According to police, the accident occurred at around 11:30 p.m. on National Route 134, Fuji TV reported.
 Witnesses said the motorbike, which appeared to be speeding, hit the man, 49, and woman, 55, as they were crossing a street.
 The 38-year-old man riding the bike was flung several meters by the impact and hit a car.